Your Four-Legged Buddy Needs A Dog Ramp

 Now that you understand the importance of dog ramps, we’ll go over the steps on training your dog to use them.
 Once your ramp arrives you will need to:

-- Ramp set up by the bed or couch you are using
+- Place the ramp by the bed or couch you are using

-- Material to block alternative routes, such as pillows or a baby gate
+- Block alternative routes using items like pillows or a baby gate

-- A collar or harness attached to a leash
+- Have a collar or harness attached to a leash

-Once you receive your ramp, set it up and let your dog sniff around and inspect it, let them get used to it being in the house before moving onto the next steps
+Once the ramp is unboxed and placed where it needs to be, allow your dog to sniff around and inspect it.
+Additionally, allow them to get used to it being in the house before moving on to the next steps.

-Once you are ready to begin training, you will want to stand by the ramp and use your hand to encourage your dog to go up it, most pups will naturally take to the ramp and you can practice them going up and down like this, each time your dog goes up or down the ramp, make sure to praise them and give them a treat.
+Once you are ready to begin training, you will want to stand by the ramp and use your hand to encourage your dog to go up the dog ramp.
+Most pups will naturally take to the ramp and you can have them practice going up and down.
+Each time your four-legged buddy goes up or down the ramp, make sure to praise them and give them a treat.